 - Standard 15-inch wheels

-The cabin has basic seats and plenty of hard, industrial contours.
+The cabin has basic seats and plenty of hard, industrial-looking surfaces.
 Storage areas include a large shelf above the windshield made possible by the van's high ceiling.
 From the load floor to the ceiling, Ford says there's up to 59.1 inches of room, just 5.9 inches short of what a standard-height Mercedes-Benz Sprinter offers.

 In passenger versions, the second row can be configured with two seats grouped to one side or three seats across.
 They can be folded down to maximize cargo room.
 Interior features include: